pbeza/wildland-core/docs/rfc/0001_wasm_bindgen_usage.md

 }
 ```

-In the above code we can see how to cast `JsLSS` (which under the hood is only kind of reference to WASM JS stack [in fact this is an index: https://rustwasm.github.io/wasm-bindgen/reference/reference-types.html]) to `&'static dyn LocalSecureStorage`.
+In the above code, we can see how to cast `JsLSS` (which under the hood is only a kind of reference to WASM JS stack [in fact this is an index: https://rustwasm.github.io/wasm-bindgen/reference/reference-types.html]) to `&'static dyn LocalSecureStorage`.

 ## A lot of `skip` directives

-wasm_bindgen tries to expose all structures' fields or all methods placed within tha same `impl` block.
-It will require to use `skip directive` or to manage two `impl` block for a struct to differentiate things to be exposed from the ones that are not.
+wasm_bindgen tries to expose all structures' fields or all methods placed within the same `impl` block.
+It will require to use `skip directive` or managing two `impl` blocks for a struct to differentiate things to be exposed from the ones that are not.

 All fields that do not implement `Copy` trait must be skipped by wasm_bindgen design.